-College Council Written Report
+College CouncilWritten Report

-Committee Providing Report: Committee Meeting Date: Submitted by: Committee Summary of Meeting: Committee Summary of Meeting: in the second se • • • • • • • • Recommendation: Sample Template: That the College Council recommend to the President College Council Action Taken: 1.
+Date: Com mittee Providing Reports mittee Meeting Date: nitted by: : Com mittee Summary of Meet ing: • • • Reco mmendation: • e Template: ne College Council recommend d to the P resident.
+Colleg e Council Action Taken: 1.
 2. 3.
-4. Explanation if necessary: To concur by majority vote with an item and recommend it to the College President.
-To modify a recommendation and forward the item to the College President by majority opinion.
+4. Explanation if necessary: 1.
+To concur by majority vote w vith an ite m and re ecomme end it to the College President.
+2. To modify a recommendation Written minority opinions m ege President by majority opinion.
+3. To refer an item to a constitue College Council does not for r work or consideration.
+In this case the d remains mute on the item.

-3. To refer an item to a constituent group or committee for further work or consideration.
-In this case the College Council does not forward the item to the President and remains mute on the item.4.
-To use other parliamentary motions in Robert's Rules of Order such as the table or postpone an item.
+$4. \ \ \, \text{To use other parliamentary motions in Robert's Rules of Order such as the table or postpone an item.}$